pirateking92/pirateking92/README.md

 **Consultant** _(Sept 2022 – Oct 2023)_

-- Led daily client meetings and coordinated interactions with diverse candidates from various industries and functions.
+- Led daily client meetings and coordinated interactions with diverse candidates from various industries and functions
-- Utilised strong communication, negotiation, and stakeholder management abilities to engage effectively with numerous prominent clients.
+- Utilised strong communication, negotiation, and stakeholder management abilities to engage effectively with numerous prominent clients
-- Showcased exceptional attention to detail and organisational expertise by managing multiple candidates and clients in diverse technical sectors.
+- Showcased exceptional attention to detail and organisational expertise by managing multiple candidates and clients in diverse technical sectors

 ### Teaching Career